aadi350/data-science-syllabus/data-engineering/data-structures.md

 - Cannot perform range-queries
 - Must be kept in memory

+---

 # Binary Trees

+---

 # B-Trees
+## How It Works
+Extends concept of binary tree, designed to work with out-of-memory data
+- Every node has $n$ keys stored in non-decreasing order
+- Node has a flag indicating whether is a leaf or not
+- Node contains $n+1$ pointers to $i=n+1$ children
+- Keys separate ranges of keys stored in each subtree
+- Every leaf has the same depth (tree-height)
+- Every node other than the root has at least $t-1$ keys (and therfore $t$ children), and at most $2t-1$ keys
+- Nodes are typically matched to a magnetic disk's page size, as this is the unit of data read from and written to in everyday operations

+## Supported Operations
+**Insert**
+Position for new value is found in a node by linear search, if no children exist, value is inserted.
+If children exist, cannot simply insert a new leaf, as this violates the B-tree requirement.
+Start from root, and split every full node by its median on the way down, until required position is found.

+**Find**
+Linear search of a node, followed by reading the respective child into disk, and followed by recursive search-the-load until the key is found (or not)
+**Delete**

+## <div style="color:#0A0">Advantages</div>
+- Much lower height that typical binary or Red-Black tree
+- Handles out-of-memory data
+- Worst-case read time is $O(\log_t(n))$

+## <div style="color:#A00">Disadvantages</div>
+- Increased complexity of reads and writes
+- Leaf and non-leaf nodes are of different sizes (complicating paging)

+---

 # Bloom Filters
 If your application requires fast lookups with a dynamically changing set of objects, space is at a premium, and a small number of false positives can be tolerated, the bloom filter is usually the data structure of choice